mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-pigment-css.md

 </codeblock>

+If your theme contains default props for components, check out the [Default props provider](#default-props-provider) section.

 ### Removing owner state

 Since Pigment CSS is a build-time extraction tool, it does not support owner state through callbacks.
 Here is an example that will throw an error at build time: